Data Pump Utility

-Now check your table it is recover or not.
+Now check your table it is recovered or not.

 $ expdp scott/tiger schemas=scott,hr directory=dir dumpfile=scott_hr.dmp logfile=scott_hr.log

-Now if your user accidentally drop and you have an Export backup of your database then don’t worry you can recover it easily using following command.
+Now if your user accidentally drops and you have an Export backup of your database then don’t worry you can recover it easily using the following command.

 SQL> drop user scott cascade; SQL> conn scott/tiger Above command will show you "Error massage"

-After drop a schema we can import it using following command.
+After dropping a schema we can import it using the following command.

 $ impdp scott/tiger schemas=scott directory=dir dumpfile=scott_hr.dmp logfile=scott_hr.log

-After import schema now you can connect with your user.
+After importing schema now you can connect with your user.

-To complete Database Export using “full=y” parameter, it’ll be indicate complete database Export.
+To complete Database Export using the “full=y” parameter, it’ll be indicated complete database Export.

 $ empdp system/password full=y directory=dir dumpfile=full_db.dmp logfile=full_db.log